 Other times, your brain decides to be alarmed about a particular sensation based on experience of similar sensations and current context.
 Other unrelated factors can exacerbate the situation and lead to a full-blown emergency pain-and-stress response.

 The emergency stress response initiates a cascade of physiological changes in the body.
 It consists of:

-Having recurring emergency responses for every suspicious sensation in the body is very taxing on the entire system (and, needless to say, generally unpleasant).
+Having recurring emergency responses for every suspicious sensation in the body is very taxing on the entire system (and generally unpleasant).
 What can we do about it?
-We certainly cannot control how much adrenaline gets dumped into our bloodstream, but we can control one aspect of our physiology that gives us access to sympathetic/parasympathetic balance: the breath.
+We certainly cannot control how much adrenaline gets dumped into our bloodstream.
+Still, we can control one aspect of our physiology that gives us access to sympathetic/parasympathetic balance: the breath.

-It becomes a vicious cycle where the emergency-response breathing pattern persists even after the emergency has passed, and continues to send signals to the brain that the danger is still present.
-To get out of this cycle we need to change the breathing pattern to promote parasympathetic activation (rest-and-digest mode) to reassure the brain that all is well and healing is underway.
+It becomes a vicious cycle where the emergency-response breathing pattern persists even after the emergency has passed and continues to signal to the brain that the danger is still present.
+To get out of this cycle, we need to change the breathing pattern to promote parasympathetic activation (rest-and-digest mode) to reassure the brain that all is well and healing is underway.

 The 4 Steps to Use Breath to Manage Chronic Pain

 The starting points of working with breath for chronic pain management are:

 Step 1: Become aware of your breathing pattern.
 You cannot consciously change something that you are not aware of.
 So the first step is to notice your habitual breathing patterns, especially during a pain episode.
 Do you tend to breathe fast, do you tend to hold your breath, or does your breath become shallow?
 At any point of the day, bring your attention to your breath and observe it for a few cycles.
 Simply bringing your attention to your breath might help calm your system down.